robertkck/ibid/content/project/sagdeinemeinung.md

 +++

 Meinung wird von uns allen gemacht.
-Das was für uns relevant ist trägt zu unserer Meinungsmache bei.
+Was für uns relevant ist trägt zu unserer Meinungsmache bei.
 The network of our joint believes drives what becomes reality.
 And in the worst case becomes our fate.
 There is opinoin being generated as you read.
 Shouts, not waiting for receivers create a fog, a mist, a buzz.